Slayer95/aura-bot/CLI.md

 long or even permanent duration may show up when some games start, rendering it unplayable.

 This flag is disabled by default.

+## `--lag-screen`

+When enabled, this flag instructs the game to pause when significant lag issues are detected in a multiplayer session.
+This ensures that all players experience the game at the same pace, preventing unfair advantages or desynchronization.

+The game will remain paused until the lag issue is resolved, at which point it will automatically resume.

+This flag is enabled by default.

+This option is equivalent to ``<net.lag_screen.enabled>`` in `config.ini`.

+This option is equivalent to ``<map.net.lag_screen.enabled>`` in map configuration

+## `--no-lag-screen`

+When enabled, this flag disables the automatic pausing of the game during lag spikes.
+Instead of pausing, the game will continue running in real-time, potentially causing some players to experience delays or desynchronization.

+This option may be preferable for games where uninterrupted action is prioritized over synchronization.

+This flag is disabled by default.

+This option is equivalent to ``<net.lag_screen.enabled>`` in `config.ini`.

+This option is equivalent to ``<map.net.lag_screen.enabled>`` in map configuration

 ## \`--hide-ign\`